alwaysdata/documentation/e-mails/use-an-e-mail-address/index.en.md

 Authentication is **mandatory** to use our SMTP server, fill-in the same identifiers as for the incoming server.

-Your access provider may block port *25* intended for sending your emails.
+Your access provider may block port *25* intended for sending your e-mails.
 In this case you can change the port to *587* or use your provider's SMTP server.

 - [Configure Apple/iOS]({{< ref "e-mails/clients/apple-ios" >}})
 - [Configure Gmail]({{< ref "e-mails/clients/gmail" >}})